molnarlin/learn-hungarian-for-kids-game/README.md

 3. It has to be easy to use.
 4. It has to be a short game or a collection of short games.
 ### 1.1.
 Developer and business goals
+As a developer I wanted to create a memory game, what helps to learn a language.
+There is lots of repetition in the game, so it helps to memorize the words better, and faster.
+It is engaging as well, because people have to solve a challange.
+It is user-friendly, so it's easy to understand the game, and it's easy to navigate around.
+I wanted to make it accessible for everyone, and on different screen sizes as well, like mobile phones.
 ## 2. User stories
 As a visitor, I want to learn a bit of Hungarian and play fun games simultaneously.
 I would like to easily find everything on the webpage.
 I would like to see, what is the game about, and how to play it.
 I would like to see my progress, and I would like to restart the game at any moment.
 ## 3. Features